lyokha/nginx-custom-counters-module/README.md

 The upper line declares a histogram with *12* bins.
 The histogram must be bound to a variable to read the number of a bin to increment from.
-In this example, it's expected that variable `$bound_var` will return numbers in range *0 -- 11* according to the number of the histogram bins.
+In this example, it's expected that variable `$bound_var` will return numbers in range *0 &ndash;
+11* according to the number of the histogram bins.
 If it returns some unexpected value then variable `$hst_name_err` (which is declared implicitly) will be incremented instead of the histogram counters.
 The counters themselves and their sum value can be accessed directly via implicitly declared variable